nbawane/TwitterBot/README.md

 # TwitterBot
-This twitter bot uses twitter search API to search a particular keyword used in tweets and generates report.
+This twitter bot uses twitter stream API to search a particular keyword used in tweets and generates report.
 The report is generated after every 1 miniute for last 5 mins of data.

 Report generated is as follows:
 1) All the users who used the word in their tweet along with the number of times the user twitted the word.